-- A. Special precast concrete pavers should serve as the primary paving material for the Amenity Zone of all streetscape types except for the Richmond Highway Transit Boulevard.
-The Richmond Highway Transit Boulevard streetscape does not have Amenity Zones in the Landscape Panel.
-Instead, special concrete pavers should be incorporated into buffer strips and into the Transit and Intersection Plazas (see Chapter 5 for more information). - Pavers should be rectilinear in shape with approximate dimensions of either 4-inches by 16-inches or 6-inches by 18-inches, depending on the selected manufacturer. - Paver colors should include a mix of grey and red tones (75% grey, 25% red).
+- A. Special precast concrete pavers should serve as the primary paving material for the Amenity Zone of all streetscape types except for the Richmond Highway Transit Boulevard. - i.
+Pavers should be rectilinear in shape with approximate dimensions of either 4-inches by 16-inches or 6-inches by 18-inches, depending on the selected manufacturer.
+Paver depth depends on the anticipated users.
+If vehicles are expected to drive on the pavers, even occasionally, they should be rated for vehicle use. - Paver colors should include a mix of grey and red tones (75% grey, 25% red).
 Pavers with blended or highcontrast colors should be avoided. - iii.
 Pavers should be installed in a random "running bond" pattern, as illustrated in Table 1.